mohanmca/professional_certification/aws-dva-c02/aws_network/3_7_aws_elb_as_anki.md

   * Supports EC2 classic
   * Sticky session using application-generated cookies
   * TCP and ssl listener
+* EC2 fleet will be registered directly with the lb.
+  * No target autoscaling group

 ### AWS EC2 autoscaling
 * Autoscale using metrics